qvga/docker-registry-https/README.md

 # docker-registry-https
-How to setup a secure public docker registry with authentication and letsencrypt
+How to setup a public docker registry with authentication and letsencrypt

 ## generate basic auth password